Nikolai Sudzilovsky: Biography

 During the Russo-Japanese War of 1904–1905 Sudzilovsky actively conducted socialist propaganda among Russian prisoners of war.
 Following the demands of Russia's foreign minister, the US government revoked his citizenship.
 Sudzilovsky spent the last years of his life in the Philippines and China.

-He was author of several works on medicine and sociology and was member of the American Genetics Society.
+He was author of several works on medicine and sociology and was a member of the American Genetics Society.